epics-containers/pvi/docs/how-to/write-a-formatter.rst

     :pyobject: LayoutProperties

-When defining these in our formatter, we have the option of deciding which properties should be configuarable inside of the formatter.yaml.
+When defining these in our formatter, we have the option of deciding which properties should be configurable inside of the formatter.yaml.
 Properties defined as member variables of the formatter class (and then referenced by the layout properties in the screen format function) will be available to adjust inside of the formatter.yaml.
 Anything else, should be considered as defaults for the formatter: